Skip to content

 If you want to hit the nail on the head with cold calling, listen to two B2B sales superstars who are here to help:

 They recently sat down with volunteers looking to improve their cold calling techniques in our live workshop.
-And we’ve covered their seven killer tips for cold calling success.
+We’ve covered their seven killer tips for cold calling success!

 Tip 1: It’s important to pause

-Pausing - it’s an art that has to be mastered.
+Pausing - it’s an art you need to master.

-Because we get that as a sales development rep, you might have the tendency to fill every single gap of silence.
+We understand that you might have the tendency to fill every single gap of silence as a sales development rep.

-But Morgan said that we should learn to “embrace the silence - because it’s a power move.”
+But Morgan said we should learn to “embrace the silence - because it’s a power move.”

 He also said that when you pause: